vernonstinebaker/FDD.Tools/README.md

 ## Overview

 FDD Tools is a desktop application that helps teams manage Feature-Driven Development projects.
-It provides advanced visualization and management capabilities for FDD hierarchies including Programs, Projects, Aspects, Subjects, Activities, and Features.
-The application features a modern JavaFX interface with professional zoom/pan canvas capabilities and seamless user experience.
+It provides visualization and management capabilities for FDD hierarchies including Programs, Projects, Aspects, Subjects, Activities, and Features.
+The application features a JavaFX interface with zoom/pan canvas capabilities and a consistent user experience.

 ## Technology Stack